 In the information technology industry certifications are a must.
 Hawkeye is recognized as a Cisco Regional Academy and a VMware IT Academy.
-You may receive the Cisco Certified Network Associate (CCNA), Microsoft Technology Associate (MTA), CompTIA A+, and VMware certifications.
+You may receive the Cisco Certified Network Associate (CCNA), CompTIA, and VMware certifications.

-An articulation agreement allows you to transfer your Network Administration and Engineering coursework to the Technology Management program at the University of Northern Iowa.
+An articulation agreement with the University of Northern Iowa allows you to transfer your Network Administration and Engineering coursework to UNI's Technology Management program.